d3dc/clearly-angular/README.md

 └── yarn.lock
 ```

-## Contributing

-The Clarity project team welcomes contributions from the community.
-For more detailed information, see [CONTRIBUTING.md](CONTRIBUTING.md).

 ## License

-The clarity-seed project is licensed under the MIT license.
+The clearly-angular project is licensed under the MIT license.

 ## Feedback

-If you find a bug or want to request a new feature, please open a [GitHub issue](https://github.com/vmware/clarity-seed/issues).
+If you find a bug or want to request a new feature, please open a [GitHub issue](https://github.com/d3dc/clearly-angular/issues).